CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/Exceptions/decisions/property-not-nullable-exception.md

 ## Description

-The exception thrown when a property that requires a nullable value is given a non-nullable value.
+The exception thrown when a property that requires a [nullable][Nullable] value is given a non-nullable value.

 ## Reasons